Andreas314/ItalianLock/README.md

 ## 🧩 Features

 - Locks your Linux terminal until you successfully translate **5 random Italian words**.
+- Alternatively you can also switch mode to **conjugate a regular verb**.
 - Uses configurable vocabulary lists.
 - Supports easy management of vocabulary lists via the companion tool **`ILconfig`**.
 - Lightweight, terminal-based, and fun to use!